waitwaitforget/waitwaitforget.github.io/_posts/2018-02-02-autoencoder-scoring.md

 ## Background
-<p>Training is to infer the latent representation from data which can be used for other tasks.
+<p class="text-justify">Training is to infer the latent representation from data which can be used for other tasks.
 Training AE is an unsupervised precedure.
 Typically, the features are useful for all classes.</p>

-<p>Although probabilistic models may be used to extract class-independent features for classification, it has been more common to train one model per class and to subsequently use Bayes'rule for classification.</p>
+<p class="text-justify">Although probabilistic models may be used to extract class-independent features for classification, it has been more common to train one model per class and to subsequently use Bayes'rule for classification.</p>

-<p>Here probabilistic models are often refered as RBM-based model.
+<p class="text-justify">Here probabilistic models are often refered as RBM-based model.
 In these models negative energy can represent the score.</p>

 ## Details
 Need to be finish.